TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

   AV = U_r\Sigma_r = U\Sigma.
 $$

-Multiplying both terms from the right by  $V^T$,  keeping in mind that  $V$ is an orthogonal matrix, we arrive at our final destination,  from  $U\Sigma = AV $ it follows that
+Multiplying both terms from the right by  $V^T$,  keeping in mind that  $V$ is an orthogonal matrix, we arrive at our final destination.
+From  $U\Sigma = AV $ it follows that

 $$
     U\Sigma V^T = A V V^T  = A.